nygrenh/distributed-card-game/FinalReport.md

 # Appendix

 - We didn't completely implement Mental Poker, but we encrypted the deck two times and decrypted it in the same manner.
+- Score given is not implemented when the winner is announced, so sharing the score given state with each node didn't finish, although it is not far away as we have the fairness voting.